numbats/ida2024s2/README.md

 ```

 The default value for Quarto slides is 0.5.
 This setting scales the font size relative to the page font size.

+### 4. How can I disable editing in webR code chunks?

+Set `read-only` to `true` for the code chunk.

+### 5. How can I control the maximum height of the webR editor to prevent it from growing indefinitely?

+You can set `editor-max-height` for individual code chunks or globally.
+The value is specified in pixels.

+### 6. How can I automatically run the webR code chunk when the HTML file opens?

+You can set `autorun` to `true` for individual code chunks or globally.